Miscellaneous

 • path – path to the file as a NULL-terminated UTF-8 string

-• labels – pointer to empty Labels
+• labels – pointer to labels to save to the file

 Returns: